Polestar 3 to adopt 800-volt architecture

 For a short time, it looked like Polestar was late to the party; following in the footsteps of its ES90 electric luxury sedan, Volvo announced in mid-September that its 2026 EX90 would also gain 800V architecture – with no immediate word on the next Polestar.

-However, it’s hardly surprising that this is no longer the case for Polestar’s flagship e-SUV, given that it is built on the same SPA2 platform as the ES90 and EX90; the Polestar 3 is now also receiving a total hardware overhaul including the introduction of an 800-volt electrical architecture.
-Polestar states this will enable “significantly faster” DC charging at a peak rate of up to 350kW (previously, 250kW).
+However, it’s hardly surprising that this is no longer the case for Polestar’s flagship electric SUV, given that it is built on the same SPA2 platform as the ES90 and EX90; the Polestar 3 is now also receiving a total hardware overhaul, including the introduction of an 800-volt electrical architecture.
+Polestar states this will enable ‘significantly faster’ DC charging at a peak rate of up to 350kW (previously, 250kW).
 This translates to a 10-80 per cent battery charge in around 22 minutes – around 25 per cent faster than before.
-This is due to the fact that, since lower currents flow when charging with a higher voltage, generating less heat, the battery can be charged at a higher power level.
+That is because, since lower currents flow when charging with a higher voltage, generating less heat, the battery can be charged at a higher power level.

 Polestar adds that the new architecture improves battery efficiency by up to 6 per cent based on the WLTP cycle, and will also support the installation of new CATL lithium-ion batteries.
 The rear motor version will feature a 92kWh battery pack, while the Dual and Performance variants will feature a 106kWh battery pack.
 As a result, the WLTP range for the 2026 model year will be between 593 and 635km.